angry-werner/cas-playground/readme.md

 This is a repository holding a toy implementation of the pol|i|t|ycs CAS projects backend.
 The current state of affairs is:
 * The twitter push API is implemented and listening for tweets from me
 * The IBM Watson sentiment analyser is implemented
-* The result is stored in CouchDB
+* The result is stored in a CouchDB database
 * There is a possibility to add and remove twitter ids to the database

 Obviously there is a lot more to do: